 In 2012, Lakshmi Swaminathan and her dancers were awarded the Commander’s Coin for Excellence by Lt.
 Col. Eric Bailey, Troop Command of Walter Reed Naval Military Medical Center in recognition of the students’ performance during the Diwali celebrations held at WRNMMC.In May of 2013 and September of 2014, Natananjali dancer, Medha Swaminathan, was sponsored to perform the invocatory item on Lord Ganesha at the Washington DC South Asian Film Festival.

 In 2015, Lakshmi Swaminathan was awarded the Seva Ratna award by Balaganamrutham, in recognition of her continued dedication and promotion of Fine Arts.

 Beginning in 2015, Natananjali School of Dance, with contributions from it’s student body, has undertaken to sponsor the education of one child every year, through AIM for Seva.

-Natananjali School of Dance was awarded a citation by Maryland General Assembly, presented by Delegate Aruna Miller on August 12, 2017.
+Natananjali School of Dance was awarded a citation by Maryland General Assembly, presented by then Delegate and now Lieutenant Governor of Maryland Aruna Miller on August 12, 2017.

 Natananjali School of Dance presented the dance production, Krishna- Shades of Love on August 12, 2017 in celebration of its 15th anniversary and a thematic presentation, Shiva Shakthi in 2019.